In the trading world.

 Remember that support and resistance are zones (not lines) and it applies to both horizontal and dynamic SR.

-Moving on, we would discuss;
+Moving on, we will discuss;

-• Swing high and
+- Swing high and

-• Swing low.
+- Swing low.

 Swing High